Fact Sheet D4

 More than half of the members in each of the Assembly and the Council must agree to the third reading.
 Relevant provisions include changes concerning the Supreme Court and judges.

-See the table in this fact sheet for more detail.
+See the summary table in this fact sheet for more detail.

 The special procedures do not apply to amendments made in the Legislative Assembly to bills altering the Constitution.
 Amendments are made before the third reading, and it is only then that an absolute/special majority of members must agree.